hamzaband4/Pixela-UI-Desktop/README.md

 - Minimum token length is 8 characters
 - Internet connection is required for all operations
 - Your data is never shared or saved
-- CTkDatePicker in this project is a forked and modified version of the original [CTkDatePicker](https://github.com/maxverwiebe/CTkDatePicker) thanks to [maxverwiebe](https://github.com/maxverwiebe)
+- CTkDatePicker in this project is a forked and modified version of the original [CTkDatePicker](https://github.com/maxverwiebe/CTkDatePicker).
+Thanks to [maxverwiebe](https://github.com/maxverwiebe)

 ## 📝 License